World Golf Tour

 The 4th... (now the front of the putter is on the line)

 Finally, the 5th motion back happens when you reach full strength.
-You can see nearly the entire putter is over the line now.
+You can see that almost the entire putter is over the line now.
 Try this out for yourself.
 You will clearly be able to see the distinct movements.

 TIP: Watch the green speeds!
 On faster greens you may find your 6 foot putts travel an additional foot or two.
 You'll need to adjust your ranges for the varying green speeds.

 If you're using a putter other than the Starter, you'll need to apply the formula and figure out the movements for yourself.
-Draw the putter back slowly and start counting the times your avatar moves.
-Note the space between the increments to see if they are the same or not.
-If they are the same simply divide the number of feet (30, 60, 90 etc) by the number of movements.
+Draw the putter back slowly and count each time your avatar physically moves.
+Note the space between the movements to see if they are the same.
+If they are the same then this is easy.
+You simply divide the number of feet (30, 60, 90 etc) by the number of movements.
 If all but the last movement is equal then most likely the last movement is a half and you'll need to do a little guessing.
-The 60ft Starter putter scale has 7 full movements and 1 half movement.
+For example, the 60ft iWi Anser putter scale has 7 full movements and 1 half movement.
 If we multiply 7.5 x 8, we get 60.
-After a few putts of verification, you'll know if you guessed right.
-To aid in your guessing, remember that WGT has yet to release a putter where the movements (and half-movements) did not break down into whole numbers.
-No decimals.
+After a few putts of verification, you'll know if you guessed your measurements right.

 BONUS TIP: Male and Female avatars have different ranges and movement numbers on the same putters!
-For example, Female avatars are 6 x 5 instead of 5 x 6 on the Starter 30ft meter.
+For example, Female avatars using the 30 foot starter putter actually have 6 movements with 5 feet per movement instead of 5 for 6 like the men.
 Be sure to watch out for this ladies!

 Having plenty of speed is important, because an ideal putt does not fall in the front door drunk.
-If you're not familiar with the phrase 'Never up, never in', it's all about leaving your putt short.
-You'll never go in the hole if you don't get it there, so good putts will always have enough speed to run 2 or 3 feet beyond the hole.
-The added speed helps the putt 'hold the line' and it will roll more true.
+If you are not familiar with the phrase "Never up, never in", it's all about leaving your putt short.
+The ball can't go in the hole if it doesn't have enough power to get there, so good putts will always have enough speed to run 2 or 3 feet beyond the hole.
+The added speed is important and helps the putt "hold the line" so it will roll more true.

-When it comes to elevation changes, the general rule of thumb is to add 1 foot of power for every inch uphill and to subtract 1 foot for each inch downhill.
+When it comes to elevation changes the general rule of thumb is to add 1 foot of power for every inch uphill and subtract 1 foot for each inch downhill.
 Please remember that this is not an exact formula.
-You'll also need to keep in mind green speed and tinker with it to find the right touch that works for you.
+Green speed will have a lot to do with your calculation here, so practice is the only way to zero in on the right approach.
+Tinker with it and you'll eventually find the right touch that works for you.

 Downhill putts generally go slow.
-We strike them with less force because we don't want to ram it way past the hole.
-When you are putting downhill, expect the break to have a more noticeable effect.
-Conversely, uphill putts move fast because they are struck firmly.
-When you're putting uphill, you're not usually worried about going too far past the hole, so don't be afraid to hit it.
+We strike them with less force because we don't want to ram them way past the hole.
+When you are putting downhill you can expect the break to have a more noticeable effect because the ball does not have as much forward motion to fight the break.
+Conversely, uphill putts move faster and break less because they are struck firmly with enough power to fight against the break.
+When you're putting uphill you're not usually worried about going too far past the hole, so don't be afraid to hit it.
 Give it a good stroke and expect less break than normal.
-Familiarize yourself with the topography of the greens and try to remember where the best spots are to put yourself in position for a straight uphill putt every time.
-Uphill is always preferred.
+Just like the PGA Pros, you'll want to familiarize yourself with the topography of the greens.
+Knowing where to land your approach so you leave yourself a straight uphill putt is crucial to knocking off those extra strokes, especially on difficult courses like Oakmont where position is everything on the green.

 Finally, always...
 ALWAYS pay extra special attention to the color of the putting grid.
 Black sections are flat, blue sections indicate an uphill swing and red sections indicate downhill.
 The more vibrant the color, the more severe the change in elevation.
 Look at the picture below...